In general, we can decompose errors in FEA—finite element analysis—in three main groups:

 - Numerical errors of the solution of the FEA equations

-The finite element description is a boundary value problem (BVP) meaning that we have a differential equation with a number of constraints called boundary conditions.
+The finite element description is a boundary value problem (BVP), which means there is a differential equation with a number of constraints called boundary conditions.

-A solution to a BVP is a solution to the differential equation which also satisfies the boundary condition (which I will elaborate in another article in more detail).1
+The solution to a BVP must resolve the differential equation and satisfy the boundary condition (which I will elaborate in more detail in another article).1

 Errors of this type can include:

 • the wrong geometric description: for instance, we use axial symmetry or rotational symmetry, but often forget that we are dealing with an antisymmetric load